Exclusion and Embrace: A Theological Exploration of Identity, Otherness, and Reconciliation

 Reviewed by Josiah Taru, Boniuk Institute

-Exclusion and Embrace is pitched in a way that makes it accessible for different categories of readers.
-Through creatively weaving personal experience, intellectual debates, and theological reflections, Volf’s style appeals to the general public, non-Christians, academics and scholars, and Christian clergy and laity respectively.
-Exclusion and Embrace is a book I recommend to scholars and students studying religious studies, theology, peace studies, political science, history, anthropology, and psychology.
-It is a book that politicians, practitioners, chaplains, Diversity Equity and Inclusion (DEI) officers, and members of commissions tasked with leading reconciliation efforts must have as it offers step-by-step guidance on cooperation and reconciliation in where there is diversity or in the aftermath of conflict and violence.
+Volf over-emphasizes the capacity of Christianity to construct malleable, welcoming, welcoming, and forgiving individuals.
+The rise of Christian nationalism across the globe provides examples of how Christianity can be divisive and toxic.
+Despite this caveat, Exclusion and Embrace is written in a way that makes it accessible to different categories of readers.
+Through creatively weaving personal experience, intellectual debates, and theological reflections, Volf's style appeals to the general public, non-Christians, academics and scholars, and Christian clergy and laity.
+Exclusion and Embrace is a book I recommend to scholars and students studying religious studies, theology, peace studies, political science, history, anthropology, and psychology. it is a book that politicians, practitioners, chaplains, Diversity Equity and Inclusion officers, and members of commissions tasked with leading reconciliation efforts must have, as it offers step-by-step guidance on reconciliation in the context of polarization and violence.

 Body